 Climate-KIC Australia is running the project in collaboration with WWF-Australia’s Renewable Energy Buyers Forum and the Institute for Sustainable Futures (UTS) with funding support from Australian governments.

 Many public and private assets will need to be adapted to withstand the effects of climate change.
 However investment in climate change adaptation is broadly acknowledged to be inadequate, resulting in the adaptation finance gap.
-The Climate-KIC Australia Adaptation Finance Project aims to address this gap by demonstrating ways the financial sector can invest in climate adaption to deliver commercial returns and greater community resilience.
+The Climate-KIC Australia Adaptation Finance Project aimed to address this gap by demonstrating ways the financial sector can invest in climate adaption to deliver commercial returns and greater community resilience.

 The Australian Ocean Energy Group is an industry-led cluster formed to facilitate industry collaboration of the ocean energy industry, sponsored by Climate-KIC Australia.
 Our founding partners include leading energy organisations, Australian research institutions, plus innovators and SMEs drawn from across Australia and the world.

 The mission of the group is to accelerate the commercialisation of Australia’s ocean energy as the next frontier in low carbon generating capacity and add ocean energy to Australia’s energy resource mix.

 The European Union-Australian Climate Business Network is a channel for engagement in sustainability activities and sharing of experience and expertise in implementing the goals of the Paris Agreement.

 The network aims to: